 If these directions are followed, all the paired strands should stay in a fairly consistent left-right order with each loop transfer.
 However, I just did some trials with this braid and sadly, the results were a bit messy and inconsistent.
 I used bicolor black/white loops for the 4 loops that start on one hand, as opposed to the 3 single-color gold loops for the other hand.
-This is unlike the original directions which don’t specify using bicolor loops.
+(The original directions don’t call for any bicolor loops.)
 Each bicolor loop moves as one throughout the braid, so the two colors of the bicolor loops should reveal whether the two shanks stay in the same left-right order.
 In actual braiding they weren’t very consistent – maybe partly because of the thick cotton yarn I used, but I think mostly because of that single long twill passage of “over-under 3 loops” on both sides of the braid.
 To get the neatly-alternating black-white strands of each loop in the photo below I had to ‘fussy-tighten’ and sometimes correct the order that the strands ended up in as they crossed the braid.

 However, when I divided the loops at the bottom to form a loop, and braided two side-by-side smaller braids with shorter (mostly plain-weave) passages, the results were much neater, and didn’t require ‘cheating.’ (in the photo above, this is the short section near the left end where the braid divides into a gold braid on top, over a black-and-white braid below.)
 The doubled left-right shanks of the loops made a very smooth, neat 3-loop flat gold braid on the left; while the 4-loop black/white braid on the right came out with a neat color pattern because of the regularity of the left-right black and white shanks of the loops.
 When braiding these simpler pig-tail-type braids with loops and holding palms upward (to facing), it seems very obvious to insert fingers into the loops from below in order to keep the left strand of each loop on the left, and the right strand on the right, and it is very easy to see that you are not reversing / turning the loop when taking it from below, at least if you use short loops (with long loops it gets harder to see what is happening to the left and right shanks up at the point of braiding).